-A series starring Skiffle King Lonnie Donegan who was joined by the usual musical and variety guests.
+A series starring Skiffle King Lonnie Donegan, joined every week by the usual musical and variety guests.

 Singing group The Raindrops joined as regular guests in 1962 and featured Jackie Lee and Vince Hill, both of whom would later have successful solo careers.

 The series was back in April 1964, but this time there was a concept.
 In an attempt to replicate the success of Stars & Garters' it was set in 'Donegan's Bar', "it could be Las Vegas, it could be Chelsea, it could be anywhere," said producer Francis Essex in a Daily Mirror article.
 The first half of the show saw the cast rehearse (although it was nothing of the sort) while the second half was the actual performance.
 The Clark Brothers taught him some dance routines, while Lonnie ditched his guitar for all but one song.